Mohaned-Khaled/Food-Delivery-App/README.md

 # Fitness Application!
 Check Live: [https://food-delivery-city.netlify.app/)
 This project is developed by MOHANAD KHALED

-# This project have more features using firebase
+# This project has more features using firebase

-you can add item if u logged in to see more details watch this video [Watch The Video Of This Project]()
+you can add item if u logged in to see more details watch this video [Watch The Video Of This Project](https://drive.google.com/drive/folders/1dFLlP83Rvzi7aDuSoCT-okwyTR8U71Xt)

 # Getting Started with Create React App